decredcommunity/outreach/ticket-messaging.md

 Tickets are auctioned for a market price, which is determined by an algorithm that aims to keep the ticket pool size (the total amount of tickets in the PoS system) at 40,960.
 The target size was selected to ensure that tickets would have a 99.5% chance of voting before they expire.
 - The ticket price goes up or down according to the demand for tickets and the number of tickets currently in the pool.
-- The algorithm adjusts the ticket price every 144 blocks.
+- The algorithm adjusts the ticket price every 144 blocks.(~12 hours, as 144 blocks x 5 minutes per block=12 hours)
 - When purchased, in addition to the ticket price, a ticket fee is taken to incentivize the miner to include the transaction in the block.
 - Tickets are sold as immature and enter the mempool.
 They cannot vote for 256 blocks (about 20 hours based upon 5 minute blocks).
 - After 256 blocks, a ticket matures, enters the Ticket Pool, and is eligible for voting.